Authored by Liz Mugho

 In our fast-paced world, convenience is something to be valued.
 Using a plastic straw or grabbing take-out after a long workday might not seem like much, but it quickly adds up.
 Single-use plastics might be convenient at the moment, but our collective addiction to plastic has a steep price, and it’s a debt we will be paying for years to come.

-What are single-use plastics, and why are they bad?
+What are single-use plastics, and why are they bad for the environment?

 As the name suggests, single-use plastics are goods made to be disposed of after their initial use.
 Common single-use plastics are: